voxel51/eta/docs/modules_dev_guide.md

 module.render("module_block_diagram.svg")
 ```

-The above code generates a `block_diagram.svg` vector graphics image of the
+The above code generates a `module_block_diagram.svg` vector graphics image of
-block diagram.
+the module block diagram.
 It also generates the following intermediate
-`block_diagram.diag` file describing the network architecture:
+`module_block_diagram.diag` file describing the network architecture:

 ```
 blockdiag {